softeng-701-group-5/softeng-701-assignment-1/client/README.md

 ### Getting Started:

-1. Open the command prompt and navigate to the client directory of your cloned repository.
+1. Open the command prompt and set the active directory as the `client` directory of your cloned repository.
 2. Run `yarn install --frozen-lockfile` to install all the required dependencies
 3. Run `yarn start` to launch the application.
 Close the application with `ctrl+c` in the command prompt